VBGI/herbs/herbs/docs/sphinx/en/source/search_basics.rst

-When search conditions are given simultaneously, the service trying to perform an **AND**-type quiery; it retrieves the records satisfying all the search conditions.
+When search conditions are given simultaneously, the service trying to perform an **AND**-type quiery; it retrieves records satisfying all the search conditions.
 Therefore,  only **AND**-type search queries are available (at least, currently).
 To perform **OR**-type quieries  it is recommended to look toward the :doc:`HTTP API <http_api>` service.